studer-innotec/next-modbus/README.rst

 2. Hardware installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- Connect your *Next-Modbus* (Studer side) to your installation using the cable provided with the device
-- Connect your *Next-Modbus* (External side) to your controller (personal computer, Raspberry Pi, etc.) using a *USB* to *RS-485* adapter
+- Connect your Next installation through a Next gateway (e.g. nx-interface) to your controller (personal computer, Raspberry Pi, etc.) using a *USB* to *RS-485* adapter
-- Please refer to the *Next-Modbus* manual for more information about commissioning the device

 3. Serial configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^